spraakbanken/sb-api-doc/guidelines.md

 ## Open API specification

 Documentation of Språkbanken’s REST APIs is done with Open API Specification (OAS).
-This format is widely used and supported by a large group of organisations.
+This format is widely used and supported by a large amount of organisations.
 It can be used for describing, producing, consuming, and visualizing RESTful web services.

-The OAS is described here:
+The OAS format is described here:
 * https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md

 Or somewhat more human-readable: